Zebrie Sanders

-Zebrie Sanders (born December 4, 1989) is a former American football offensive tackle.
+Zebrie Sanders (born December 4, 1989) is an American former professional football offensive tackle.
 He played college football for the Florida State Seminoles.
-He was drafted by the Buffalo Bills in the fifth round of the 2012 NFL Draft.
-He was considered one of the best offensive tackle prospects for the 2012 NFL Draft.
+He was selected by the Buffalo Bills in the fifth round of the 2012 NFL draft.
+He was considered one of the best offensive tackle prospects for the 2012 NFL draft.

 College career

 Sanders was a starter for the Seminoles since beginning in his freshman year and started 37 games prior to his senior year.

 Professional career

-Sanders was selected by the Buffalo Bills in the fifth round (144th overall) in the 2012 NFL Draft.
+Sanders was selected by the Buffalo Bills in the fifth round (144th overall) in the 2012 NFL draft.
 He spent his entire rookie season on IR due to an hip injury.
 He was released by the Bills on August 31, 2013.